Marathon Oil: Corporate philanthropy

-Since 2003, Marathon Oil and its partners Noble Energy and AMPCO, have invested in the Bioko Island Malaria Control Project (BIMCP) in Equatorial Guinea.
+Since 2003, Marathon Oil and its partners Noble Energy and AMPCO have invested in the Bioko Island Malaria Control Project (BIMCP) in Equatorial Guinea.
 The project includes distribution of insecticide nets, indoor residual spraying and larval source management, preventive therapy for pregnant women and malaria case management, and investment in a possible malaria vaccine.
 The project has resulted in a 63% reduction in malaria parasite prevalence and a 63% reduction in the mortality rate and 97% reduction in severe anemia in children under 5 years old.

 Criticism

 Environmental record

 According to a 2017 study, the company was responsible for 0.19% of global industrial greenhouse gas emissions from 1988 to 2015.

+As of 2022, Marathon was the seventh-largest emitter of greenhouse gas emissions in the oil and gas industry.

 Dealings in Equatorial Guinea

 The company was investigated for payments made to Teodoro Obiang Nguema Mbasogo, the president of Equatorial Guinea.
 The SEC completed its investigation in 2009 and did not recommend any enforcement action in the matter.